asx8678/exc-gate-stabilize/README.md

 ### Safe-mode expectations

-At the moment, Code Puppy does **not** provide a fully isolated "safe mode" for user plugins.
+At the moment,  does **not** provide a fully isolated "safe mode" for user plugins.
 If you need a more locked-down session, the safest current approach is:

 - remove or rename untrusted directories under `~/.code_puppy_ex/plugins/`